aaronhan223/aaronhan223.github.io/_pages/about.md

  - **Robustness**: to strengthen the model's defense on adversarial attack, data poisoning and distribution drift, and construct certified robustness to provide safety guarantee via statistical modeling and optimization methods.
  - **Interpretability**: to build human understandable explanations for model decisions, with particular focus on non i.i.d. data such as time series or sequential data.

 Besides, I'm also interested in research on novel ML methods for transformative applications in healthcare.
-Please check out my [research statement](http://aaronhan223.github.io/files/Research_Statement.pdf) for more details.

-**I am graduating in 2023 and currently looking for a research position.
-If you have any opportunities, please reach out to me via email.
-Thanks!**

 Recent News
 ======
+ - (5/23/23) I will start working with [Prof. Suchi Saria](https://suchisaria.jhu.edu/) as a Post-doctoral Fellow!
  - (5/31/22) Started my internship at Google.
  - (5/15/22) One paper accepted to ICML 2022.
  - (2/1/22) Successfully passed my qualifying exam, and now become a Ph.D. candidate!